This document shows the manual creation of all resources.

 This file is available here:

-header of the resource object will be different
+The protected header of the resource object will be different

 than previously, because it will be generated using the key